 However, NordVPN offers a few perks that PureVPN does not, including one notable benefit – its speed.
 Short-range and long range connections are both faster when routed through NordVPN than through PureVPN.
 Since any VPN will slow your traffic down, this can make the difference between a slick service and a VPN that's a pain to use.

-PureVPN is a better price, though, with its cheapest plan coming out to mere $1.65 per month if you're happy to sign onto a five-year commitment, compared to NordVPN's cheapest priced plan, $3.71 per month for a two-year deal (with 3 months for free).
+PureVPN is a better price, though, with its cheapest plan coming out to mere $1.99 per month if you're happy to sign onto a two-year commitment.
+NordVPN's cheapest priced plan is $3.49 per month for a two-year deal (with 3 months for free).
 However, NordVPN now also offers plans that include NordPass, the provider's password manager, starting from just $5.99 a month.

 Servers are an essential aspect of any VPN service – the more servers, the more choice when it comes to routing your traffic.
 When pitched against each other, it's PureVPN that wins the numbers game, with 6,500 servers across 180 countries, compared to NordVPNs 5,363 servers in 59 countries.

 In our head-to-head testing, the results were as follows: